BarryHoward/armchair-football/constitution.md

 2. Dropping quality players with the intention that they are picked up by a preferred team when out of contention (Drop Tanking)

+3. Using waiver priority or funds to pick up a player on behalf of another person to be traded at an agreed upon time.  *Note: An agreement must be reached before the players is picked up to qualify.
+Picking up players with the intention of stashing them for future unconfirmed trades is permitted.* (Waiver Trading)

-3. Attempting negative trades with a team playing against a competing team with the intention of helping them to win for the week (Loaning)
+4. Attempting negative trades with a team playing against a competing team with the intention of helping them to win for the week (Loaning)

-4. Managing more than one team (Ghost Managing if the manager has their own team)
+5. Managing more than one team (Ghost Managing if the manager has their own team)

 Any proven cases of collusion may result in the IMMEDIATE expulsion of both parties.

 ## Article 3 - League Configuration

-- Draft: Live, Snake, Random postions / predetermined
+- Draft: Live, Snake, Random positions / predetermined
 - Teams: 14
 - Scoring: Head-to-Head
 - Trade Deadline: November 9, 2019